 Step 5: Anchor to Blockchain

-This calls anchor_credential to create an Ethereum Attestation Service record on Base L2.
+This calls anchor_credential to create an Ethereum Attestation Service record on Base L2 testnet.
+Mainnet schema registration is planned for a future release.

 That is it.
 Five steps, five minutes, and your AI agent now has verifiable identity and signed credentials.
 These are cryptographic artifacts for documentation purposes, not regulatory certifications.